 Great images start with your eye

+I’ve photographed hundreds of fashion models taking close to a million images.
 Shooting fashion models for your e-commerce website is all about capturing the look and the feel of the woman wearing the outfit.
 Some women are fashion models and some are not but every pretty girl at one point in her life was told that she should be a model.
 Some women have it and some don’t.
 It’s all in the features.
 I have seen women walk through our studio and you wouldn’t really think too much about them.
-They have a look but its not earth shattering.
+They have a look but it’s not earth-shattering.
 But when you see them on camera they look AMAZING!
 They smolder, they ooze sex appeal, and the camera loves them.
 Go figure.
 Some women are drop dead gorgeous standing in front of you but take a lousy picture, every time.

 When I got home I processed the image and made into a Lomo style image.
 Over saturated colors, artsy, gritty and all sorts of things build a great Lomo style photo.